 Whitelist Your Domains for Each Popup Storefront

-When using a Popup Storefront you will need to "whitelist" domains where the Popup Storefront will be shown.
-All of your domains (including those you will use for testing and development) need to be whitelisted.
+When using a Popup Storefront you will need to "whitelist" domains where the Popup Storefront is to appear.
+All of your domains (including those you use for testing and development) need to be whitelisted.

-- Log on to the Dashboard and select Storefronts → Popup Storefronts.
+- Log on to the FastSpring App and select Storefronts → Popup Storefronts.

 - In the Whitelisted Websites dialog, click the text area and enter a single line for each domain to be whitelisted; separate the domains using carriage returns.
 For each entry, include only the protocol (http:// or https://) and the domain or subdomain; do not include the full URL of a page on the site.

-- Please allow up to 15-20 minutes for any domain updates to be fully saved and applied, before live transactions can be made from the whitelisted domain URLs.
+- Please allow up to 15-20 minutes for any domain updates to be fully saved and applied, before customers can place live transactions from the whitelisted domain URLs.

-- Click SAVE.
-The whitelist badge on the Popup Storefront's tile will turn green and reflect the new total number of domain whitelist entries for the Storefront.
+- Click Save.
+The whitelist badge on the Popup Storefront's tile turns green.
+It reflects the new total number of domain whitelist entries for the Storefront.

 Placing a Popup Storefront On Your Website

-The snippet is a part of the Store Builder Library and will look similar to this:
+The snippet is a part of the Store Builder Library and looks similar to this:

-After the snippet has been added to the <head> of your website, you can show the popup on the page.
+After you have added the snippet to the <head> of your website, you can open the Popup Storefront on the page.

 Displaying Product Details On Your Website

-If you plan to use Store Builder Library to display product details such as prices, icons, and descriptions on your web pages, be sure to add the desired products to your Popup Storefront using the PRODUCTS command.
+Store Builder Library lets you optionally display product details such as prices, icons, and descriptions on your web pages.
+If you plan to do this, be sure to add the desired products to your Popup Storefront using the Products command.
 For more information, please see Getting Started with Store Builder Library.

 Placing Test Orders via a Popup Storefront

-If your Popup Storefront is offline, the provided snippet will automatically include the URL for your test Storefront.
-If your Storefront is online but you want to place test orders, you can also add the string test to the URL found in the data-storefront parameter of the snippet, as shown in the example above.
-The string test should be inserted between your company name and onfastspring.com.
+If your Popup Storefront is offline, the provided snippet automatically includes the URL for your test Storefront.
+If your Storefront is online, you can still choose to place test orders.
+To do so, add the string test to the URL found in the data-storefront parameter of the snippet.
+The example above includes the test string.
+Insert the string between your company name and onfastspring.com.

-In the example above - vendor.test.onfastspring.com/popup-vendor - the company name would be vendor, followed by test, indicating that only test orders will be processed, followed by the remainder of the URL for the Popup Storefront (onfastspring.com/popup-vendor).
+In the example above - yourexamplestore.test.onfastspring.com/popup-yourexamplestore - the company name would be yourexamplestore, followed by test, indicating that only test orders will be processed, followed by the remainder of the URL for the Popup Storefront (onfastspring.com/popup-yourexamplestore).

-If you want to modify the webpage to call the live Popup Storefront (and the Storefront is online), you can simply remove the 'test' string from the URL in the script.
-To continue the example above, the resulting live URL would be vendor.onfastspring.com/popup-vendor.
+If you want to modify the webpage to call the live Popup Storefront (and the Storefront is online), you can remove the 'test' string from the URL in the script.
+To continue the example above, the resulting live URL would be yourexamplestore.onfastspring.com/popup-yourexamplestore.

 Triggering the Popup Window

-The easiest way to show the popup on the page is by using an HTML directive:
+The easiest way to open the Popup Storefront on the page is by using an HTML directive:

 <a href='#' data-fsc-action="Add,Checkout" data-fsc-item-path-value="product-one">Purchase "Product One"</a>

-The example directive above will add "Product One" to the cart and open the Popup Storefront to initiate checkout (assuming that "product-one" is the product path / product ID of a product that exists in your Store).
+The example directive above adds "Product One" to the cart and opens the Popup Storefront to initiate checkout.
+(This assumes that "product-one" is the product path/product ID of a product that exists in your Store).

-The value that you enter for the data-fsc-item-path-value should be the product path (also called the product ID) for the product in your Store that will be added to the cart.To find the product path for a product
+The value that you enter for the data-fsc-item-path-value should be the product path (also called the product ID) for the product in your Store that you want the link or button to add to the cart.To find the product path for a product

-- From the Dashboard, select the Products menu and then select Products, Bundles or Subscriptions, depending on the item you want to add to the cart via your Popup Storefront.
+- From the FastSpring App, select the Products menu and then select Products, Bundles, or Subscriptions, depending on the item you want to add to the cart via your Popup Storefront.

-- Click the tile of the item you want to add to the cart.
-The item's details will appear.
+- Click the the item you want to add to the cart.
+The item's detail page appears.

-- The product ID / product path can be found at the top left-hand corner of the item's details, as illustrated above.
-This is the value you will enter for the data-fsc-item-path-value in your HTML directive to open a Popup Storefront.
+- The product ID/product path can be found at the top left-hand corner of the item's details, as illustrated above.
+This ID is the value you must enter for the data-fsc-item-path-value in your HTML directive to open a Popup Storefront.

-Once you have added the Popup Storefront and made sure it's working, you can implement advanced checkout scenarios by exploring capabilities of the Store Builder Library.
+Once you have added the Popup Storefront and made sure it is working, you can implement advanced checkout scenarios by exploring capabilities of the Store Builder Library.

 Library Callbacks for Popups

-Using Store Builder Library, you can set callback functions that will be called on certain events that happen inside the popup, for additional tracking and behavior options.
+Using Store Builder Library, you can set callback functions that the library will call on specific events that happen inside the popup, for additional tracking and behavior options.
 Please see Getting Started with Store Builder Library for more information on callbacks and available options.